MicrosoftDocs/OfficeDocs-SharePoint/OneDriveForBusiness/network-utilization-planning.md

 After the initial sync is complete, the network usage will decrease and then level out.

-Notes:
+> [!NOTE]

-- Network usage varies depending on file types most frequently synced.
+>  Network usage varies depending on file types most frequently synced.
 When users change Office files, only the changes are uploaded or downloaded and not the whole file.
-For other types of files, the whole file is uploaded or downloaded.

-- You should expect traffic to be higher during regular work hours when users are online and working on files.
+For other types of files, the whole file is uploaded or downloaded. >  You should expect traffic to be higher during regular work hours when users are online and working on files. >

 ## Control sync throughput
 <a name="ControlSyncThroughput"> </a>